Games-by-Mason/glfw-zig/README.md

 Contributions or bug reports are welcome if behavior differs from official build system.

 A notable addition to the official options is `provide_headers`, which fetches all windowing headers not already provided by Zig from the official sources, enabling cross compilation. macOS frameworks are not provided.
+This option defaults to true.

 ## Version